Lake Bermudez

 Lake Guanoco (Spanish: Lago Guanoco or Lago de Asfalto de Guanoco, also Lake Bermudez) is the world's second largest natural tar pit and lies in Venezuela in northern South America.

-Lake Guanoco is one of the five natural asphalt lake areas in the world, the others being Pitch Lake in Trinidad and Tobago and La Brea Tar Pits (Los Angeles), McKittrick Tar Pits (McKittrick) and Carpinteria Tar Pits (Carpinteria) all located in the US state of California.
+Lake Guanoco is one of the few natural asphalt lake areas in the world; others are Pitch Lake in Trinidad and Tobago and La Brea Tar Pits (Los Angeles), McKittrick Tar Pits (McKittrick) and Carpinteria Tar Pits (Carpinteria) all located in the US state of California.

 Geography

-Lake Guanoco lies in the state of Estado Sucre about 140 km southeast of Cumaná close to Libertador at the Guanoco River only about 25 km east of the Golfo de Paria.
+Lake Guanoco lies in Sucre state, about 140 km southeast of Cumaná close to Libertador at the Guanoco River only about 25 km east of the Golfo de Paria.

 The asphalt lake has a surface area of about 445 ha and the depth varies between 1.5 to 2 m.
 Even though Lake Guanoco is larger in area than Trinidad's Pitch Lake, it is smaller in volume; nevertheless its tar is purer.
 The Instituto Venezolano del Asfalto (INVEAS) estimated the lake contains 75 million barrels of crude.

 Lake Guanoco is also different from other asphalt lakes as it is covered in vegetation.